Tag: book-reviews

 Back out on the curb, Shane’s thoughts had turned briefly toward wondering what he was going to do about dinner when the front door of the old house slammed open, straining the natural arc of its hinges.
 A totally nude and raving Lucious Cole took the wooden stairs three-at-a-time and took off down the middle of Webster, an enraged Rosenda in hot pursuit.

 “Bear, just don’t sit, there,” she panted, her legs furiously working her leather pumps in a futile attempt to overtake the flying Cole.
-“Catch him!”

-Shane took a second to take stock of the situation and then leapt into action.
+Shane took a second to take stock of the situation and then pivoted into action.
 Stepping out of the Lincoln, it took several seconds for the uncharacteristically tall Irish-American to completely unfold his body, but when he did, he loomed in the throw of the streetlight like a pale, fire-topped menhir, or Celtic standing stone.

-“Cole!” he bellowed, his resonant baritone rattling the Navy glass in the loose window frames of the houses.
+“Cole!” he bellowed, his resonant baritone rattling the Navy glass in the loose window frames of the surrounding houses.
 “Not that way, mate!
 There be dragons!”

 “I didn’t say kill him!”
 Rosenda gasped while catching up to both Cole and her breath.